 - Policy Implementation.
-Human Rights Risks and Impact Assessments are carried out sixmonthly at the strategic level to review and ensure that all our policies, systems and procedures comply with the requirements of salient Human Rights.
+Human Rights Risks and Impact Assessments are carried out sixmonthly at the strategic level to ensure that our policies, systems and procedures comply with the requirements of salient Human Rights.
 Human Rights Risks and Impact Assessments are also carried out at the Head Office, when entering new markets or contracting with particular clients, to determine whether we are comfortable working in new regions or with new clients, and at the country and project level to identify any potential increased risk of negatively impacting Human Rights through our activities.
-All projects as part of the overall risk management procedures within our business conduct a specific Human Rights Risks and Impact Assessment in relation to their operations.
 Such assessments are reviewed every year as a minimum. - Policy Implementation.
-Our Oversight Board meets at least twice a year to drive continual improvement across the company and monitor Company performance against the Business Management System.
-This monitoring includes ensuring that internal audit schedules are maintained, analysing relevant incident data and audit recommendations, and ensuring that lessons/improvements are incorporated into company policy, procedure and practices.
-It also provides a forum for discussion and debate of any potential ethical issues the chair of the Oversight Board is required to maintain an element of independence and does not sit on any other board of the GardaWorld Group.
+Our Oversight Board meets at least twice a year to drive continual improvement across the company, to adopt best practice and discuss topical issues which may impact upon Human Rights.
+The Oversight Board also provides a degree of monitoring to ensure that internal audit schedules are maintained, analysing relevant incident data and audit recommendations, and ensuring that lessons/improvements are incorporated into company policy, procedure and practices.
+It also provides a forum for discussion and debate of any potential ethical issues.
+The chair of the Oversight Board is required to maintain a robust element of independence and does not sit on any other board of the GardaWorld Group.